Unrealistic Project Requests & How To Handle Them

 How To Respond to Unrealistic Project Requests

-When you get unrealistic requests, I can understand not wanting to respond.
 But, the truth is, these emails will continue to come if you don’t start speaking up.
-I always encourage my fellow photographers to not go silent on emails like this.
-Unrealistic requests can be frustrating, but they are also an opportunity to educate.
+I always encourage my fellow photographers not to go silent on emails like this.
+These requests can be frustrating and laughable, but these requests are also an opportunity to educate.

 2. Demonstrate your expertise